dalisoft/airlight/README.md

 Caching Library with TTL for Node.js and browser

+**NOTE**: _From latest release, the `sync` variant is removed due of stability, performance and security reasons_

 ## Features

+- Out-of-the-box Promise & Async/Await support
 - Fast
 - No duplication
 - Almost zero-config
 - Flexible
 - Memory-effecient
-- Promise support
-- Async/Await support
 - On browsers works too
 - Types declaration for IDE/Editor
 - File-based mode (only for Node.js)